Environment Variables

 Public Variables

-All environment variables starting with PUBLIC_ can be accessed in client code.
+All env variables starting with PUBLIC_ can be accessed in client code.
 For example, if the following variables are defined:

 .env